Kafū, aged forty-one.

 I visited Mr. Ishibashi and ceased making direct inquiries to the landowner regarding the transfer of the neighboring house.

-On the return path, I made an offering at the Daikokuten shrine within Dentsū-in’s precincts.
+On the way back, I made an offering at the Daikokuten shrine within Dentsū-in Temple.

-When I looked at the Venerable Pindola in the hall, one eye was missing and the bib was torn.
+Looking at the statue of Venerable Binzuru inside the hall, one eye had been damaged and the bib was torn.

-The floorboards of the hall building also had areas that had decayed.
+The floorboards of the temple building too had decayed in places.

-Tiles had fallen, and pigeons too had grown scarce.
+Tiles had fallen and pigeons had grown fewer.

-I descended Andōzaka, climbed the stone steps of Ushitenjin, and rested briefly beneath the trees.
+Descending Andōzaka and ascending the stone steps of Ushitenjin, I rested briefly in the tree shade.

 October 7th.

-Next month, as Matsuenshi was to begin working at Kabuki-za, a new play script was requested of him.
+Next month, as Matsu Enjō was to begin working at the Kabuki-za Theater, a new play script was requested.

 October 8th.